Application deadline

 - MSc (three years) £18,000 (charged £6,000 per year of study)

-Fees will be charged annually, based on the maximum length of study confirmed for your specific programme.
-Students completing in a shorter length of time may have fees adjusted at relevant points in their programme so that the full fee has been charged prior to completion.
+Fees will be charged evenly across each academic year, based on the maximum length of study confirmed for your specific programme.
+For example, an MSc student will be charged £6,000 per year for a three-year period.
+Students completing in a shorter length of time will have fees adjusted at relevant points in their programme so that the full fee has been charged prior to completion.

 Funding and scholarships